modir/using-laminas-framework-book/version2/docs/doctrine.md

 posts having at least one tag (to calculate total count of tagged posts), and, to find published posts filtered by particular tag.
 We plan to encapsulate this search logic into the custom `PostRepository` repository.

-I> Doctrine works with custom repositories transparently.
+> Doctrine works with custom repositories transparently.
 This means, that you retrieve the repository from `EntityManager` as usual and still can use its `findBy()`, `findOneBy()` and other methods.

 Create the *PostRepository.php* file inside the *Repository* directory under the module's source directory.